Li, Wei Ph.D.

 881 MADISON AVENUE

 - Ph.D., Columbia University in the City of New York, Chemistry

-- Leave for US before graduating, Dalian Institute of Chemical Physics, the Chinese Academy of Sciences, Chemical Physics
+- MS candidate.
+Leave for US before graduation, Dalian Institute of Chemical Physics, the Chinese Academy of Sciences, Chemical Physics

 - B.S., University of Science & Technology of China, Chemical Physics